 There is limited information available about Dr. Mason’s military service prior to him joining the 32nd Station Hospital.
 Dr. Mason’s son recalled his father specifically mentioning that he served on Sicily, and that for part of his military career he was assigned to a field unit.
-Indeed, Captain Mason transferred into the 32nd Station Hospital in August 1944 from the 400th Anti-Aircraft Artillery (Automatic Weapons) Battalion, exchanging places with Captain Irving S. Weiner.
+Indeed, Captain Mason transferred into the 32nd Station Hospital on August 28, 1944 from the 400th Anti-Aircraft Artillery (Automatic Weapons) Battalion, exchanging places with Captain Irving S. Weiner.
 Captain Mason was placed on detached service with the Airborne Training Center’s headquarters in September 1944, but returned to the 32nd Station Hospital in November.
 On the December 31, 1944 roster, Captain Mason was listed with the title of Dental Surgeon.
-He transferred to the 24th General Hospital in June 1945.
+He transferred to the 24th General Hospital on June 23, 1945.

 Some time in the early 1950s, Dr. Mason moved his practice to Natick, Massachusetts.
 He retired around 1978 or 1979.
 Dr. Mason married Thelma Young (1914– 2009) in 1950.
 He had one daughter from an earlier marriage; he and Thelma also raised a son and a daughter.
 After his retirement, the Masons moved to Boca Raton, Florida.
 He died in Florida, aged 90.

 Earl Shindell, O-398824 (October 24, 1913 – October 12, 2002)